Custom virtual table data providers

 |Generic||"Bare metal" provider||These providers can flexibly translate FetchXML query expressions to the associated request to the external data source, then return the resulting table instances.
 Such a provider can be reused for all instances of this data source type.
 This approach is the most general but is more complicated to develop.
 If the schema of the data source changes, the affected virtual tables must only be remapped.|

 |Targeted||LINQ provider for known schema||Such a provider only narrowly translates queries into the associated LINQ call to a known, existing data source instance.
 The data source must be a LINQ provider as described in the topic Enabling a Data Source for LINQ Querying.
 This approach is limited to a specific data source instance, but requires much less coding.
 If the schema of the data source changes, the data provider must be updated and rebuilt.|

 The standard OData v4 Data Provider and the Cosmos DB Data Provider are examples of generic providers.

 Steps to use a custom data provider

-There are several steps that are required to create a virtual entity data provider solution that can be imported into your Dataverse applications:
+There are several steps that are required to create a virtual table data provider solution that can be imported into your Dataverse applications:

 - Develop the custom data provider plug-in DLL (or set of DLLs).